 Details of Pupil Surname Forename(s)

-Address

 Date of Birth / / M / F Class

 Condition or illness

-Medication - 'Parents must ensure that t in date properly labelled medication is supplied.
+Medication - 'Parents must ensure th at in date properly labelled medication is supplied.

-Name/Type of Medication (as described of on the container)
+Name/Type of Medication (as described on the container)

 Date dispensed / /

 Expiry Date / /

-Full Directions for use (additional info mation can be attached):
+Full Directions for use (additional info ormation can be attached):

+Dosage and method

-NB Dosage can only be changed on a Doctor's instructions
+NB Dosage can only be changed on a a Doctor's instructions

 Timing

-Special precautions

-Are there any side effects that the School needs to know about?
+Are there any side effects that the Scho

 Self-Administration - Yes / No

 Procedures to take in an Emergency - Contact Details

 Name Relationship to child

 Phone No: (home/mobile) (work)

 Address

+licine personally to staff at the main office and accept that this

-is a service, which the school is not oblige any changes in writing. sine personally to staff at the main office and accept that this ed to undertake.
-I understand that I must notify the school of
+is a service, which the school is not obliged to undertake.
+I understand that I must notify the school of any changes in writing.

-Signature(s) Date / /

-PTO for school staff agreement